Did you know your hospital’s profit can jump from $16,936 to $55,953 per patient when a surgical error is made?

 As you can see from the numbers above – this fact is irrefutable… surgical complications generate hugely higher contribution margins (profit margins) for hospitals.
 The contribution margin is the amount a hospital makes in profit on a surgery after subtracting all costs – including the cost of the doctors and nurses who provided the treatment.

 One recommendation from the study’s authors – tie physician payments to the quality of care they provide their patients.
 This move, the authors believe, would provide incentives for doctors to perform their duties with a higher degree of care.
-Currently most payments are not tied to quality of care.
+Currently, most payments are not tied to the quality of care.

 The other option would be to limit across the board what hospitals are paid for a given procedure – thus providing them an incentive to reduce the length of hospital stays by reducing the number of complications.

 Steps You Should Take When Considering A Hospital Stay:

 - Consider reviewing the safety scores of hospitals in your area to choose one with the highest safety rating.